mozilla/chromeless/README.md

 ## Prerequisites

 * OSX 10.5 and later, Windows XP and later, or probably a modern versions of linux (32 or 64 bit).
-* python 2.5 - 2.999999 (3.0 is not supported)
+* Python 2.5 - 2.7 (3 is not supported); Python 2.6 or 2.7 are recommended (testing isn't as thorough with 2.5).

 ## Getting Started